To instruct Matthew please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 Matthew Thorne is instructed as counsel in matters in the High Court, Court of Appeal and Supreme Court, and in arbitrations and adjudications.

 Matthew is a former Chairman of Junior TECBAR.
-He is ranked in The Legal 500 as a leading junior in Construction and has been described as “a future star of the construction Bar”.
+He is ranked in Chambers and Partners and The Legal 500 as a leading junior in Construction and has been described as “a future star of the construction Bar”.
 He regularly appears in the TCC, both as sole and junior counsel, as well as on significant points of law in the Court of Appeal.
 Matthew is also often instructed on complex arbitrations with an international element.

 He is instructed in respect of single and multi-party disputes, including between employers, main contractors, sub-contractors and contract administrators, and in respect both of standard forms and ad hoc arrangements.